 Roberts rejoined West Torrens in 1978 under coach Neil Kerley.
 A strong mark, excellent kick for goal, and a superb tackler, he was an inspirational player for the Eagles in the next four seasons, captaining the club in 1980 and 1981.

-In 1982,after 95 appearances for West Torrens, Roberts decided to make the move to Norwood in search of a premiership.
-His friendship with ex-Richmond team-mate Neil Balme, the then Norwood coach, would have made for a smooth transition to his new environment.
-Best remembered at the Parade as a forward pocket/half forward, the courageous ball-winner had also spent time in the midfield.
+In 1982, after 95 appearances for West Torrens, Roberts decided to make the move to Norwood in search of a premiership.
+His friendship with ex-Richmond team-mate and Norwood coach, Neil Balme, would have made for a smooth transition to his new environment.
+Best remembered at The Parade as a forward pocket/half forward, the courageous ball-winner also spent time in the midfield.
 He quickly became one of the club's favourite players.